Founding of Moldavia: Decline of the Golden Horde

 The earliest contemporary reference to Romanians in Maramureș was recorded in a royal charter in 1326.
 In that year, Charles I of Hungary granted the "land Zurduky" (now Strâmtura in Romania) in the "district of Maramureș" to a Vlach noble, Stanislau Bârsan.
-According to the Moldo-Russian Chronicle, which was preserved in a Russian annals completed in 1505, King Vladislav of Hungary sent envoys to invite the "Old-Romans and the Romanians" to fight against the Mongols and afterwards he rewarded the "Old Romans" with lands in Maramureș.
-Historians Ionel Cândea and Dumitru Țeicu identify this event with the battle of Hód Lake (1280), Cuman opponents being substituted in the chronicle by tartars.
+According to the Moldo-Russian Chronicle, which was preserved in a Russian annal completed in 1505, King Vladislav of Hungary sent envoys to invite the "Old-Romans and the Romanians" to fight against the Mongols and afterwards he rewarded the "Old Romans" with lands in Maramureș.
+Historians Ionel Cândea and Dumitru Țeicu identify this event to be the battle of Hód Lake (1280), Cuman opponents being substituted in the chronicle by Tatars.
 Historians Pavel Parasca and Șerban Papacostea identify "King Vladislaus" with Ladislaus IV of Hungary who reigned between 1270 and 1290.
 With the disintegration of the Golden Horde after the death of Öz Beg Khan in 1341, both Poland and Hungary started to expand towards the steppe zone in the 1340s.
-Casimir III of Poland invaded the Principality of Galicia already in 1340.
+Casimir III of Poland invaded the Principality of Galicia in 1340.
 Two 14th-century chronicles—one by John of Küküllő and the other by an anonymous Minorite friar—say that King Louis I of Hungary dispatched Andrew Lackfi, Count of the Székelys, to lead an army of Székely warriors against the Mongols who had made raids in Transylvania.
 Lackfi and his army inflicted a crushing defeat upon a large Mongol army on 2 February 1345.
 The Székelys again invaded the "land of the Tatars" in 1346.
 According to both chronicles, the Mongols withdrew as far as the Dniester after their defeats.
 Archaeological research shows that forts were erected at Baia, Siret, Piatra Neamț and Târgu Trotuș in the late 1340s.